-Structures and systems are sometimes designed so that, as a practical matter, they do not work or do not work adequately.
+Structures and systems are sometimes designed so that, as a practical matter, they don’t work or don’t work adequately.
 This can include the deficient design of septic, heating, sanitary, plumbing, ventilation, roof, building envelope, and irrigation systems, as well as flooring systems, among other parts of a home.

-Colorado courts long ago rejected "privity" requirements with regard to many claims, that is, the requirement that that the owner of the home, townhome or condominium be a party to contract (i.e., in "contractual privity") with the person they are suing for damages due to construction defects.
-And, in some cases, even though you are not a party to the contract or warranty, the original owner's rights may have been assigned or are otherwise transferable to you under the law.
+Colorado courts long ago rejected privity requirements with regard to many claims.
+That is, the requirement that the owner of the home, townhome or condominium be a party to contract with the person they’re suing for damages due to construction defects.
+And, in some cases, even though you aren’t a party to the contract or warranty, the original owner’s rights may have been assigned or are otherwise transferable to you under the law.

 Under the right circumstances, homeowners may be able to assert misrepresentation and concealment claims even if they are secondary purchasers and never dealt with or spoke to the original builder or seller of their home, such as where the builder or seller fails to disclose important, unfavorable information about the home’s construction or the soils underlying the home at the time of sale.
 If you live in a town home or condominium community, your homeowner association may have rights it can exercise on your behalf or for your benefit.

-Under Colorado's Consumer Protection Act, if you can establish by clear and convincing evidence that a prohibited deceptive trade, sales or advertising practice intentionally, willfully, fraudulently or knowingly caused you injury, you may be entitled to recover triple damages and attorney fees against the person or persons responsible for the practice.
+Under Colorado's Consumer Protection Act, if you can establish by clear and convincing evidence that a prohibited deceptive trade, sales or advertising practice intentionally, willfully, fraudulently or knowingly caused you injury, you may be entitled to recover triple damages and attorney fees against the person or persons responsible.

-Changes in the law following passage of the Construction Defect Action Reform Acts of 2001 and 2003 now require homeowners to allow their builder or developer "one last chance" to make things right.
-Unfortunately, if the builder or developer technically satisfies this "right to offer a cure" process, even though it does not fix the problem, it obtains complete immunity from treble damages under Colorado's Consumer Protection Act despite the fact it defrauded you in the first place.
+Changes in the law after the Construction Defect Action Reform Acts of 2001 and 2003 require homeowners to allow their builder or developer “one last chance” to make things right.
+Unfortunately, if the builder or developer technically satisfies this “right to offer a cure” process, even though it doesn’t fix the problem, it obtains complete immunity from treble damages under Colorado’s Consumer Protection Act despite the fact it defrauded you in the first place.

-Our firm's philosophy is, however, that the most reasonable goal in a homeowner lawsuit is to obtain a recovery that makes the homeowner whole, and that persons who are interested in pursuing litigation simply in order to secure triple damages are mistaken in their goals and are pursuing litigation for the wrong reasons.
+Our firm’s philosophy, however, is that the most reasonable goal in a homeowner lawsuit is to obtain a recovery that makes the homeowner whole, and that those interested in pursuing litigation just to secure triple damages are mistaken in their goals and are pursuing litigation for the wrong reasons.

 This may be true, but arbitration before a neutral, professional and experienced arbitrator (preferably a former judge) may, under some circumstances, allow you to obtain a fair resolution of your claim.
-Unfortunately, too many arbitration provisions can result in a very unfair resolution of your claim.
+Unfortunately, too many arbitration provisions result in an unfair resolution of your claim.